CasiExten/Table-BlackJack-Extention/README.md

 1. Click on the extension icon in your browser to open the Blackjack table.
 2. Use the interface to play Blackjack.
 3. Click the **Side Bets** button to view and interact with side bets.
+4. You can play with this extension on online casino sites such as stake or any others of your choice.

 ## Screenshots